 - Of course, The Simpsons had to do it at least once.
 In The Movie, the woodland critters help Marge and Homer undress before they retire to the bedroom.
 The creatures stick around a little too long and are quite horrified with what happens next.

 - Not once, but twice.
-In the episode "Homer the Heretic", after Homer finds religion (albeit a religion he made up), he strolls his garden serenely and animals flock to him.
+In the episode "Homer the Heretic", after Homer finds religion, he strolls his garden serenely and animals flock to him.
 Cut to later, when they're still flocking around him while he's taking a shower, and he asks "Guys, can you give me five minutes?"

 - But wait, there's more!
 In a recent three-story episode Lisa (as Snow White) gets help making dinner from all the woodland animals; the birds chop the carrots, the squirrels bring food and even the tortoise gets to take a nice bath in some boiling water.